Turin DF83 Espresso Grinder Review

 Turin DF83 83mm Espresso Grinder

 There is something intriguing about using 83mm burrs for the first time.
-They grind way faster than 55mm burrs of course, and they should provide more homogeneity in the grind distribution.
+They grind through an 18 gram dose blazingly fast, and they should provide more homogeneity in the grind distribution.
 I have recently got my hands on the highly anticipated DF83 from Turin, and this page will report my findings.
 The DF83 is the larger brother to the very successful DF64 and range of single dose grinders.

 Keep checking back, as I augment the page, based ob subsequent use of the grinder.